This part 2 of a translation of an article by Maurits v. Falkenreck. Click here for part 1.

 So, rather unsurprisingly the demand for quotas only applies to office-jobs.

 This was part 2.
-Click here for part 1 and 3.
+Click here for part 1.

 Hier kan je reageren op onze artikelen en een inhoudelijke bijdrage leveren.
 Lees ook even onze huisregels.